| 5 min read |

-Expansion may not always be possible, based on factors such as a service provider’s competencies, legal restrictions in certain markets or economic feasibility.
-Then there is the issue of stakeholder buy-in.
-In your own business, you’ve probably witnessed contingent workforce participation vary among different groups, and this may be a significant barrier to program expansion.
-If you can address these challenges, however, the benefits of a broader program can be exponentially multiplied.
-MSP expansion can occur in a number of ways.
+Expansion may not be always possible, based on factors such as a managed service provider’s competencies, legal restrictions in certain markets or economic feasibility.
+There may also be an issue of buy-in if there is a different set of stakeholders involved.
+If you can overcome these barriers, however, the benefits of MSP expansion can be exponentially multiplied.
+This can occur in a number of ways, including:

-When companies adopt an MSP program for the first time, they often look to address specific pain points.
-A robust MSP program, however, can improve processes throughout the organization, lifting performance in services other than the initial challenges.
+When companies adopt an MSP staffing solution for the first time (first-generation MSP), they often look to address only a specific set of pain points.
+A robust MSP program, however, can improve processes throughout the organization, lifting performance in services beyond the initial challenges.
 Payrolling, for instance, can be onboarded after a successful launch, or you may want to include statement of work (SOW) services.

-Most MSP programs are launched covering a defined geography for service.
-Because every country has specific laws regulating contingent workers, some buyers of global MSPs typically roll out programs in stages across various markets.
+Most MSP staffing solutions are launched across a defined geography.
+Because every country has specific laws regulating contingent workers, buyers of global MSP typically roll out programs in stages across various markets.
 Some expand the footprint only after an initial launch has proven successful.
-Expanding a solution to additional countries is one of the most effective ways your organization can ensure consistent contingent workforce practices around the world.
+Expanding MSP to additional markets is one of the most effective ways to ensure consistent contingent workforce practices around the world.

-Many employers are adopting a more holistic approach to managing talent, as demonstrated by growing interest in managing SOW talent under the MSP, for example.
-Beyond SOW talent management, the growth in independent, freelance and gig workers is leading some companies to implement managed talent pools and/or human cloud platforms to better engage and manage this type of talent.
-Your MSP partner can integrate this source in your overall contingent talent management strategy for greater visibility and control.
+Many employers are adopting a more holistic approach to managing talent, including an interest in SOW services procurement.
+Growth in independent, freelance and gig workers is also leading some companies to implement managed talent pools and/or human cloud platforms to better engage and manage independent talent types.
+Your managed service provider can integrate all of these types of talentin your overall contingent talent management strategy for greater visibility and control.

-Often, a new program omits certain businesses due to complexity or stakeholder resistance, some business lines may not be included in the initial MSP engagement.
-As the program matures and validates its value and effectiveness, it may be expanded to include additional lines of business.
-For some organizations, this type of expansion is the least disruptive because it only adds to the existing scope with few changes in service or work arrangements.
-At the same time, you will need to consider that additional lines of business may have data challenges or use different types of talent may need more work to integrate under the MSP.
+Due to complexity or stakeholder resistance, some business lines may not be included in the initial MSP engagement.
+As the program matures and validates its value and effectiveness, however, it may be expanded to include additional lines of business.
+This type of expansion is the least disruptive because it simply adds to the existing scope with few changes in service or work arrangements.
+Of course, additional lines of business that have data challenges or use different types of talent may need more work to integrate under the MSP.

 why grow your MSP?

-- address unique circumstances.
-Rather than replicating all aspects of the existing program in a different business unit or geography, consider the unique needs and mandates of the additional businesses.
-Your MSP provider can help identify those nuances and customize the program as necessary.
+Rather than replicate all aspects of the existing program in a different business unit or geography, consider the unique needs and mandates of the additional businesses.
+Your managed service provider can help identify those nuances and customize the program as necessary.

-- minimize the disruption.
-Implementing new services and launching them in additional lines of business and markets requires a lot of attention from program owners, but make sure you aren’t distracted from the needs of your current program.
+Implementing new services and launching them in additional lines of business and markets requires a lot of attention from program owners, so make sure you aren’t distracted from the needs of your current program.

-As you look to optimize your contingent workforce and ensure a more agile talent model, consider how expansion of an existing MSP can accelerate your talent strategy further and help you reach new goals.
-You will need to work with your MSP partner to determine the best approach for your expansion, but the new program is likely to roll out more smoothly because you already have a clear understanding of the process, goals and technologies.
-In the end, you’ll ensure a greater level of consistency and rigor in the management of your flexible talent.
+As you look to optimize your contingent workforce to ensure a more agile talent model, consider how expansion of an existing MSP can accelerate your goal.
+You will need to work with your MSP partner to determine the best approach for your expansion, but the new program is likely to roll out more smoothly since you already have a clear understanding of the process, goals and technologies.
+In the end, you’ll ensure a greater level of consistency and rigor in the management of your flexible workforce.